What is Video Indexer? (preview)

 - Keywords extraction: Video Indexer extracts keywords based on the transcript of the spoken words and text recognized by visual text recognizer.

-Once Video Indexer is done processing and analyzing, you can review, curate, and publish the video insights.
+Once Video Indexer is done processing and analyzing, you can review, curate, search, and publish the video insights.

 Whether your role is a content manager or a developer, the Video Indexer service is able to address your needs.
 Content managers can use the Video Indexer web portal to consume the service without writing a single line of code, see Get started using the Video Indexer portal.
 Developers can take advantage of APIs to process content at scale, see Use Video Indexer REST API.
 The service also enables customers to use widgets to publish video streams and extracted insights in their own applications, see Embed visual widgets in your application.